br3ndonland/terraform-aws-spacelift-workerpool-on-ec2/README.md

 ## Usage

-The most important is that you should provide `SPACELIFT_TOKEN` and `SPACELIFT_POOL_PRIVATE_KEY` environmental variables in the `configuration` variable to the module.
+The most important is that you should provide `SPACELIFT_TOKEN` and `SPACELIFT_POOL_PRIVATE_KEY` environmental variables in the `secure_string` variable to the module.
 More information can be found in the [docs](https://docs.spacelift.io/concepts/worker-pools).

 ```terraform
 terraform {